Yuvanm1s1/OCR-TextExtractor/README.md

-# Attendance and Test Marks Digitizer App
+# Attendance and Test Marks Recognition

-A flutter app that can recognize specific tabular data like attendance records and answer sheet marks from an image and process them accordingly
+A flutter app that can recognize specific tabular data like attendance records and answer sheet marks from an image and process them to be stored as digital data

 ## How it works